Coworking Statistics You Need to Know in 2020

 According to global coworking statistics there are 11,592 flexible workspaces in the Asia-Pacific region, followed by 6,850 in Europe, the Middle East, and Africa, while there are 6,293 in the US.

-7. On average, there are 185 members per coworking space worldwide in 2019.
+7. On average, there were 185 members per coworking space worldwide in 2019.

 This steadily rising number shows that coworking office spaces are growing not only in number, but in size as well.
 With a growth rate of nearly 500% from 2012 to 2019, we can only predict that cowork spaces will continue to get larger and attract more workers in the future.